mliew21396/remote-work-u2/week-6/7-technical-blog.md

 Tweet your blog post using the hashtag **#DBCConcepts**.

 ## Release 5: Read
 Read at least one other person's post on a topic you're interested in.
-Give the author A.S.K (Actionable, specific, and kind) feedback as an issue on their repo or a tweet!
+Give the author A.S.K (Actionable, Specific, and Kind) feedback as an issue on their repo or a tweet!